RstEyeApp/rsteye/README.md

   - An App to take digital break
   - An App to remind users to take breaks and relax their eyes while working on the computer.

+## General Info

+  - What is the purpose behind this project?

+    > This project aims to explore various build systems, computer architectures, and operating systems available across the internet.
+Additionally, it will open a GIF with deep breathing instructions every hour, covering your entire screen.

 ## Use

   - Linux